gdi-de/apworkshop2026_ldtutorial/README.md

 ### Querying linked open data in QGIS

 Support for linked open data resources in QGIS is given by the SPARQLing Unicorn QGIS plugin.

+## Publication Workflow

+The publication workflow as used in this repository is illustrated in [this section](Workflow.md)